Thermic Fluid Market Size and Share

 Thermic Fluid Market Analysis by Mordor Intelligence

-The Thermic Fluid Market size is estimated at USD 11.76 billion in 2025, and is expected to reach USD 14.20 billion by 2030, at a CAGR of 3.84% during the forecast period (2025-2030).
+The Thermic Fluid Market size was valued at USD 11.76 billion in 2025 and estimated to grow from USD 12.21 billion in 2026 to reach USD 14.71 billion by 2031, at a CAGR of 3.79% during the forecast period (2026-2031).
 Medium-temperature applications (150-300 °C) continue to anchor demand by serving diverse industries, while high-temperature uses (greater than 300 °C) record the briskest 4.84% CAGR as concentrated solar power (CSP) and advanced chemical processing scale up.
 Asia-Pacific retains leadership through robust refining throughput, new petrochemical complexes and accelerating renewable projects.
 Mineral oils still command the largest slice, yet synthetics and glycols gain rapid traction where regulatory pressure, safety needs and energy efficiency outweigh cost.
 Integrated oil majors and specialty chemical firms expand capacity, pursue acquisitions and release differentiated fluids that answer data-center, food-grade and CSP specifications.
 Supply-chain resilience programs and stricter emissions standards reshape sourcing strategies, but the thermic fluids market continues to diversify, limiting exposure to cyclical downturns in legacy oil and gas.

 Key Report Takeaways